googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

 myInterstitial.show();
 ```

-This method should only be called after `load()` and the `AdListener.onAdLoaded` method has been triggered.
+This method should only be called after `InterstitialAdLoadCallback.onAdLoaded()` has been triggered.
 Once `show()` is called, an `Ad` displayed this way can't be removed programmatically and requires user input.
 Do not call `show()` more than once for a loaded `InterstitialAd`.
 Instead you should load a new ad.

 Once an ad has called `load()`, it must call `dispose()` when access to it is no longer needed.
-The best practice for when to call `dispose()` is  in the `AdListener.onAdFailedToLoad/AdListener.onAdClosed` callbacks.
+The best practice for when to call `dispose()` is in the `InterstitialAdLoadCallback.onAdFailedtoLoad`, `FullScreenContentCallback.onAdDismissedFullScreenContent`, and `FullScreenContentCallback.onAdFailedToShowFullScreenContent` callbacks.

 That's it!
 Your app is now ready to display interstitial ads.